 Display Options: Some senior photographers like to display their images on a big screen tv in their studio.
 That’s what we do.
 Some like to go with an ipad that their client can hold.
 If you are going to your client’s home I would suggest a projector and portable screen that’s easy to set up because you never really know what sort of tv or connections they will have at their home.

 Software For Sorting Images: I’ve used several software options over the years.
 A lot of photographers use ProSelect.
 I did for years and years until I finally switched to Fundy because I like the functionality a bit better.
 We design our albums with it as well.
 Lightroom or Adobe Bridge are also good options to use especially if you are just starting out.

 After The Sale: A great hybrid approach would be to use ShootProof.
 Yes, it is for hosting online galleries.
 But it can be used for choosing favorites in the Session Premiere as well.
 We use ShootProof after the sale if our clients have purchased digital files.
 I wrote about all the reasons we use ShootProof here in this blog post, but in a nutshell . . . clients can order additional prints straight from our lab, from prices we set, have their orders shipped straight to their door and ShootProof never takes a cut of the sale.
+Oh, we also design our senior mobile apps through ShootProof too.
 I love this company!

 Lastly, you are going to need a beautiful pricing menu.
 And of course, samples.
 You can’t sell what you don’t show.
 So, if you want to sell large wall portraits, be sure you have them!
 Most labs will have special sample pricing.
 Take advantage of it.
 Clients will want to hold and touch the products before they purchase them.
 This is not the place to go cheap!